andrewshadura/inputplug/README.md

 inputplug
 =========

-inputplug is a very simple daemon monitoring XInput events and running scripts on hierarchy changes (such as device attach, remove, enable or disable).
+inputplug is a very simple daemon which monitors XInput events and runs arbitrary scripts on hierarchy change events (such as a device being attached, removed, enabled or disabled).

 To build the project, it's best to use [mk-configure(7)](http://github.com/cheusov/mk-configure), a build system based on [bmake(1)](http://www.crufty.net/help/sjg/bmake.html).
-However, GNU Makefile is provided for convenience.
+If you can’t use it for some reason, a GNU Makefile is also included.

 * * *